Receivables turnover ratio

 ($325,000+$175,000)/2 = $250,000

-Maria Company’s receivables turnover ratio is 6 times for the year 2021 which means the company on average has collected its receivables 6 times during the year.
-To analyze how efficient it has been in collecting its receivables during this period, the Maria can compare this ratio with its competing entities as well as with its own past years’ receivables turnover ratio.
+Maria’s receivables turnover ratio is 6 times for the year 2023 which means it, on average, has collected its receivables 6 times during the year.
+To analyze how efficient the company has been in collecting its receivables during this period, it can compare this ratio with its competing entities as well as the past years’ ratio of its own.

-Now we can use the Maria’s receivable turnover ratio to calculate its average collection period ratio which would reveal the average number of days the company takes to collect a credit sale.
+Now we can use this ratio to calculate Maria’s average collection period ratio which would reveal the average number of days the company takes to collect a credit sale.
 We can do so by dividing the number of days in a year by the receivables turnover ratio.

 365/6 = 60.83 days

-Maria’s average collection period, as computed above, is 60.83 days which means the company on average takes 60.83 days to collect a receivable.
-Whether a collection period of 60.83 days is good or bad for Maria depends on the payment terms it offers to its credit customers.
-For example, if Maria’s credit terms are 90 days, then the average collection period of 60.83 days is perfectly fine, but if, on the other hand, its credit terms are 30 days, then an average collection period of 60.83 days would certainly be worrisome.
+Maria’s average collection period is 60.83 days, as computed above.
+It means the company, on average, takes 60.83 days to collect a receivable.
+Whether this collection period of 60.83 days is good or bad for Maria depends on the terms of payment it offers to credit customers.
+For example, if Maria’s credit terms are 90 days, then the average collection period of 60.83 days is perfectly fine.
+But suppose, if its credit terms are 30 days or less, then an average collection period of 60.83 days would certainly be worrisome for the company.

 Significance and interpretation

 Generally, a higher receivables turnover ratio indicates that the receivables are highly liquid and are being collected promptly.
-A low ratio, on the other hand, signifies less liquid receivables and may impair the entity’s liquidity position in the eyes of analysts, even if a short-term solvency metric like current or quick ratio exhibits a satisfactory number.
-A low turnover may also be caused by the entity’s own inabilities like following an inappropriate credit policy and having defects in collection process etc.
+A low ratio, on the other hand, signifies less liquid receivables and may impair the entity’s liquidity position in the eyes of stakeholders and analysts, even if a short-term solvency metric like current or quick ratio exhibit satisfactory numbers.
+A low turnover ratio may also be caused by the entity’s own inabilities, like following an inappropriate credit policy or having defects in its collection process etc.

 Receivables turnover ratio is more useful when used in conjunction with short term solvency ratios like current ratio and quick ratio.
-These short term solvency indicators measure the liquidity of the entity as a whole and receivables turnover ratio helps determine the quality of accounts receivable as individual current asset the entity holds.
+These short term solvency indicators measure the liquidity position of the entity as a whole and receivables turnover ratio measure the liquidity of accounts receivable as an individual current asset.
+It is much like the inventory turnover ratio which measures how fast the inventory is moving in a business.

 No single rule of thumb exists to interpret receivables turnover ratio for all companies.
-An analyst or investor can evaluate an entity’s ability to collect its debtors by comparing its ratio with industry’s norm or with the ratio of other entities within the industry having similar business model, size and capital structure.
-In addition, he can also compare the ratio with the entity’s own past collection efficiency for his analysis.
+An analyst can compare the entity’s efficiency in collecting its receivables by comparing its ratio with industry’s norm as well as the ratio of others having similar business model, size and capital structure.
+In addition, he can compare the ratio with entity’s own past years’ performance.

-Managers should continuously track their entity’s receivables turnover ratio on a trend line to observe the gradual ups and downs in turnover performance which can’t be revealed by a one time or occasional computation.
+Managers should continuously track their entity’s receivables turnover ratio on a trend line to observe the gradual ups and downs in turnover performance.

 Limitations and issues with using receivables turnover ratio